-- Intellectual Property: Information can be found in Code of Federal Regulations, Title 2, Part 200.315 (2 CFR 200.315), "Intangible Property." - Intellectual and Material Property Plan (if applicable): Provide a plan for resolving intellectual and material property issues among participating organizations. - Commercialization Strategy (if applicable): Describe the commercialization plan.
+- Regulatory Communications, if applicable (required for all applications that propose preclinical research): Include any communications with the FDA or local IRB relevant to tasks to be completed in the period of performance, including any documents relevant to obtaining required IND/IDE approvals. - Intellectual Property: Information can be found in Code of Federal Regulations, Title 2, Part 200.315 (2 CFR 200.315), "Intangible Property." - Intellectual and Material Property Plan (if applicable): Provide a plan for the development of an intellectual and material property agreement and a process for the identification and resolution of intellectual and material property issues among participating organizations. - Commercialization Strategy (if applicable): Describe the commercialization plan.
 The plan should include intellectual property, market size, financial analysis, strengths and weaknesses, barriers to the market, competitors, and management team.
-Discuss the significance of this development effort, when it can be anticipated, and the potential commercial use for the technology being developed. - Use of DOD Resources (if applicable): Provide a letter of support signed by the lowest-ranking person with approval authority confirming access to active-duty military populations and/or DOD resources or databases. - Use of VA Resources (if applicable): Provide a letter of support from the VA Facility Director(s) or individual designated by the VA Facility Director(s), such as the Associate Chief of Staff for Research and Development (ACOS/R&D) or Clinical Service Chief, confirming access to VA patients, resources, and/or VA research space.
-For VA PIs, if the VA non-profit corporation is not identified as the applicant institution for administering the funds, include a letter from the VA ACOS/R&D confirming this arrangement and identifying the institution that will administer the funds associated with the proposed research. - Attachment 3: Technical Abstract (one-page limit): Upload as "TechAbs.pdf".
+Discuss the significance of this development effort, when it can be anticipated, and the potential commercial use for the technology being developed. - Data and Research Resources Sharing Plan: If the application is generating data specifically requested by the FDA, provide a plan on how data and resources generated will be shared with the research community.
+Refer to the General Application Instructions, Appendix 2, Section K, for more information about CDMRP expectations for making data and research resources publicly available. - Use of DOD Resources (if applicable): Provide a letter of support signed by the lowest-ranking person with approval authority confirming access DOD resources or databases. - Use of VA Resources (if applicable): If the proposed research involves access to VA study resources and databases, and/or VA research space and equipment, VA PIs must have a plan for obtaining and maintaining access throughout the proposed research.
+Access to VA resources, and/or VA research space should be confirmed by including a letter of support from the VA Facility Director(s) or individual designated by the VA Facility Director(s), such as the Associate Chief of Staff for Research and Development (ACOS/R&D) or Clinical Service Chief.
+If appropriate, the application should identify the VA-affiliated non-profit corporation (NPC) as the applicant institution for VA PIs.
+If the VA NPC is not identified as the applicant institution for administering the funds, the application should include a letter from the VA ACOS/R&D confirming this arrangement and identifying the institution that will administer the funds associated with the proposed research. - Attachment 3: Technical Abstract (one-page limit): Upload as "TechAbs.pdf".
 The technical abstract is used by all reviewers.
 Abstracts of all funded research projects will be posted publicly.
 Do not include proprietary or confidential information.
-Do not duplicate the technical abstract.
 Use only characters available on a standard QWERTY keyboard.
 Spell out all Greek letters, other non-English letters, and symbols.
 Graphics are not allowed.